basdusee/rsmediakeys/README.md

 This command line tool is a very stripped down Music Player Daemon client.
 It is used to make your media keys work correct if you:
-* run Linux (btw.
-I run Arch :)
+* run Linux (This software is tested on Arch and NixOS)
-* probably run a tiling/simple Window Manager (I use i3, but things like Xmonad, bspwm, dwm, you get the drift)
+* probably run a tiling/simple Window Manager (I use Xmonad, but things like i3, bspwm, dwm, you get the drift)
 * run Dunst or another notify daemon.
-If notify-send works, you are probably fine.
+If notify-send or dunstify works, you are probably fine.
 * run Music Player Daemon as a primary music player
 * have a laptop/keyboard which has media keys (play/pause/stop) which Xorg recognizes